AlineCoutinho/site/content/project/R Tutorials/index.md

  - To help students set R and RStudio in their desktops;
  - To explain basic R syntax;
- - To initiate students with data wrangling;
+ - To initiate familiarity with data wrangling and tidy data;
  - To improve skills in data visualization and data interpretation;
  - To learn how to produce R Markdown output (HTML, LaTeX/PDF, Word, and PowerPoint) in the form of customizable reports.